 - Our employers have options that we have taken advantage of or planning to take during our journey to FIRE such as leave without pay while maintaining our position, paid parental leave with top ups and also the availability of remote work.

-- While we both deal with anxiety issues and I’ve suffered from at least 1 major depression while in college as well as postpartum anxiety after having our kids, we have access to health insurance through our employers that has covered for therapy as well as medication.
+- While I deal with anxiety issues and I’ve suffered from at least 1 major depression while in college as well as postpartum anxiety after having our kids, we have access to health insurance through our employers that has covered for therapy as well as medication.
 Furthermore, none of us suffers from severe ongoing mental illness, nor have addiction or gambling problems.
 These are all things that can severely impact your ability to build wealth and earn money.

 The History of Our financial background